-Also, he could not buy the educational materials prescribed for his course.
-So, he relied on the University library and his classmates for them, most of the time.
+Also, he found it extremely difficult to buy the educational materials prescribed for his course.
+As a result, he relied on the University library and his classmates for them, most of the time.
 Of course, his social life was nil!

 Suddenly, his health began to improve, and he began to study better and longer.
-Eventually, he graduated, on time, with his classmates, barely missing first-class honours by a few points.
+In the end, he graduated, on time, with his classmates, barely missing first-class honours by a few points.
 Today, he is a University Professor, turning out future champions, and serving the Lord with his amazing talents.
 Alan was hard-pressed on every side, but not crushed!

 Friends, are you hard-pressed on every side like my friend, Alan?
 If you are, I pray you will not be crushed, in Jesus name.
 Amen.
 Specifically, what challenge(s) are you facing right now?
 Is your business in ruins?
 Is your family fractured?
 Are your children wayward?
 Are you ill?

-Or, are you in debt, and the hope of settling it is becoming a mirage, day by day?
+Or, are you in debt and the hope of settling it is becoming a mirage, day by day?
 Are you involved in a tough lawsuit?
 As a student, is someone or something obstructing your education?
-And as a Christian, are you struggling with your salvation?
+And as a Christian, are you struggling with your salvation these days?
 Etc.

 Friends, if your answer to any of the questions above is yes, then, I have good news for you.
-First, what you are going through is not uncommon, and it will not crush you, for God will help you out of it (1 Corinthians 10:13).
-It is also temporary, and it will do you a lot of good, and make you a better person, in the long run (2 Corinthians 4:17, James 1:2-4).
+First, what you are going through is not unusual, and it will not crush you, for God will surely help you out of it (1 Corinthians 10:13).
+Moreover, it is temporary, and it will do you a lot of good, and make you a better person, in the long run (2 Corinthians 4:17, James 1:2-4).

-But, you must be ready to pray without ceasing (1 Thessalonians 5:17), and you may have to fast as well (Matthew 17:21).
-From now on, please pray to Jesus Christ to give you rest from your condition, and He will (Matthew 11:28), using every possible means (Isaiah 45:2-3), and His name will be glorified in your life when all’s said and done, in Jesus name.
+But, you must be prepared to pray without ceasing (1 Thessalonians 5:17), and you may have to fast too (Matthew 17:21).
+From now on, pray to Jesus Christ to give you rest from your condition, and He will (Matthew 11:28), using every possible means (Isaiah 45:2-3), and His name will be glorified in your life when all’s said and done, in Jesus name.
 Amen.